LeaVerou/lea.verou.me/2025/north-star-ui/index.md

 4. Paves the way for getting there (someday).

 What do you think?
 Pointless thought experiment or valuable tool?
-Do you design NSUIs in your team?
+Do you spend the time to flesh out and document North Star UIs in your team?